-- Reflecting the strong financial performance in 2016, the payments under the Annual Incentive Plan for 2016 to Ms. Gordon, Mr. Fortnum, Mr. Zallie, Mr. Kokke and Ms. Castellano were 138%, 137%, 136%, 125% and 147% of their target awards, respectively. - Long-term incentive awards had a target grant date value of from 41% to 69% of the named executive officers' total 2016 target compensation (base salary plus target short- and long-term incentive compensation).
+- Reflecting the strong financial performance in 2017, the payments under the Annual Incentive Plan for 2017 to Ms. Gordon, Mr. Gray, Mr. Fortnum, Mr. Zallie, Mr. Kokke and Ms. Castellano were 108%, 101%, 96%, 101%, 103% and 103% of their target awards, respectively. - Long-term incentive awards had a target grant date value of from 41% to 69% (excluding Mr. Fortnum, who did not receive any long-term awards) of the named executive officers' total 2017 target compensation (base salary plus target short- and long-term incentive compensation).
 These awards were in the form of nonqualified stock options, performance shares and restricted stock units granted pursuant to our Stock Incentive Plan.
 Our goal was to provide awards such that we delivered approximately 40% of the grant date fair value of the long-term incentive award in the form of nonqualified stock options, 35% in the form of performance shares and the remaining 25% in the form of restricted stock units. - Double-trigger vesting was implemented effective with the 2016 Stock Incentive Plan grants to named executive officers.
 In the event that outstanding grants remain exercisable for shares of common stock (i.e., the grants are not assumed or replaced with equity awards) after a Change in Control (as defined in the Stock Incentive Plan), accelerated vesting will occur only upon a qualifying termination event.
 The qualifying termination will require an involuntary termination without "cause" or resignation for "good reason" during a two-year protection period following a Change in Control.